g-omarsdottir/shaping-sustainable-surf/README.md

 ### Custom Error Pages

+- The custom HTML error pages
+  - For status codes
+    - 403 (Forbidden)
-The project a custom HTML error page for status codes 403 (Forbidden), 404 (Not Found) and 500 (Internal Server Error) for improved user experience.
-The error page maintains a consistent design with the rest of the website.
-The error pages clearly explains the meaning of the error code in a user-friendly way avoiding technical jargon and uses clear, concise language.
-The error pages display a friendly image in line with the website theme to make the error page more visually appealing.<br>
+    - 404 (Not Found)
+    - 500 (Internal Server Error)
+    - Maintain a consistent design with the rest of the website for improved user experience.
+  - Clearly explain the meaning of the error code in a user-friendly clear, concise language, and avoid technical jargon.
+  - Display a friendly image in line with the website theme to make the error page more visually appealing.

 To style the error pages during development, the error pages were rendered using temporary views and urls placed in the profile app for easy testing.
 The approach is documented in [TESTING.md](TESTING.md).